famiu/feline.nvim/README.md

 }
 ```

-- `hl` (table, string or function): Determines the highlight settings.<br>
+##### Component highlight

+The `hl` component value represents the component highlight.
+It can be a table, string or function.

 If a string, it'll use the given string as the name of the component highlight group.
-In that case, this highlight group must be defined elsewhere (i.e. in your colorscheme or your nvim config).<br>
+In that case, this highlight group must be defined elsewhere (i.e. in your colorscheme or your Neovim configuration).

 If it's a table, it'll automatically generate a highlight group for you based on the given values.
-The hl table can have three values:
+The hl table can have four values: `fg`, `bg`, `style` and `name`.

-  - `hl.fg` (string): RGB hex or [name](#value-presets) of foreground color. (eg: `'#FFFFFF'`, `'white'`).<br>By default it uses the default foreground color provided in the `setup()` function.
+The `fg` and `bg` values are strings that represent the RGB hex or [name](#value-presets) of the foreground and background color of the highlight, respectively. (eg: `'#FFFFFF'`, `'white'`).
+If `fg` or `bg` is not provided, it uses the default foreground or background color provided in the `setup()` function, respectively.

-  - `hl.bg` (string): RGB hex or [name](#value-presets) of background color. (eg: `#000000'`, `'black'`).<br>By default it uses the default background color provided in the `setup()` function.
+The `style` value is a string that determines the formatting style of the component's text (do
-  - `hl.style` (string): Formatting style of text. (eg: `'bold,undercurl'`).<br>By default it is set to `'NONE'`
+`:help attr-list` in Neovim for more info).
+By default it is set to `'NONE'`

-  - `hl.name` (string): Name of highlight group created by Feline (eg: `'StatusComponentVimInsert'`).<br><br>
+The `name` value is a string that determines the name of highlight group created by Feline (eg: `'StatusComponentVimInsert'`).
+If a name is not provided, Feline automatically generates a unique name for the highlight group based on the other values, so you can also just omit the `name` and Feline will create new highlights for you when required.
+However, setting `name` may provide a performance improvement since Feline caches highlight names and doesn't take the time to generate a name if the name is already provided by the user.

-  If it's a function, it can take either the window handler as an argument, or it can take no arguments.<br><br>
+If the value of `hl` is a function, it can take either the window handler as an argument, or it can take no arguments.
 Note that if `hl` is a function that can return different values, the highlight is not redefined if the name stays the same.
 Feline only creates highlights when they don't exist, it never redefines existing highlights.
-So if `hl` is a function that can return different values for `hl.fg`, `hl.bg` or `hl.style`, make sure to return a different value for `hl.name` as well if you want the highlight to actually change.
-If a name is not provided, Feline automatically generates a unique name for the highlight group based on the other values.
-So you can also just omit the `name` and Feline will create new highlights for you when required.<br><br>Setting `hl.name` may provide a performance improvement since Feline caches highlight names and doesn't take the time to generate a name if the name is already provided by the user.
+So if `hl` is a function that can return different values for `fg`, `bg` or `style`, make sure to return a different value for `name` as well if you want the highlight to actually change.

-An example of using the hl group:
+Here are a few examples using the `hl` value:

 ```lua
 -- As a table